scalacenter/platform/sbt-platform/docs/ci-integration.md

     * A deploy event happens.

-* Notifications when a change of status happens, e.g. send notifications to Slack or Gitter when the build succeeds or fails.
+* Notifications when a change of status happens, e.g. send notifications via email/Slack/Gitter when the build succeeds or fails.

 * Control over the platform that executes the build (Linux, Windows).